In this article we will go over all of the settings you can manipulate to get the experience you desire.

 LED Lights

-This controls the LED lights that the camera emits while in operation.
+This controls the LED status lights that the camera emits while in operation.
 This will not interfere with recording.
-If you would like to learn more checkout our LED Lights article.
+We recommend that these stay ON for any troubleshooting purposes that may arise.

 IR LED

-This controls the IR LED which is turned on in night mode.
-The default is AUTO, which automatically turns on the LED when the filter threshold is reached.
-This is the recommended mode, unless the camera IR LED needs to always be turned on or off for your use case.
+This controls the IR LED, which is turned on in night mode.
+The default is AUTO, which automatically turns on the LED when the night vision filter threshold is reached.
+AUTO is the recommended mode unless the camera IR LED needs to always be turned on or off for your use case.

 IR Filter